"Basic Street Skills" Bicycle Safety Classes for Adults

 Cyclists that receive a citation/infraction on a bicycle that is a "California Vehicle Code violation" are permitted by the Marin County Court to attend a Basic Street Skills class.
-As of June 2012 only bicyclists who plead guilty and forfeit their bail are eligible for attending the Basic Street Skills class to get their bail reduced.
+Only bicyclists who plead guilty and forfeit their bail are eligible for attending the Basic Street Skills class to get their bail reduced.

 Cyclists that receive an off-road citation/infraction (any municipal code violation) are not eligible for a fee reduction unless the infraction is a "California Vehicle Code Violation".

 Please bring a copy of your citation to the class for inclusion on your Certifcate of Attendance.

 Frances became a bicycle commuter in college, taking up road and mountain bike riding soon after.
 Since 2000, Frances has been an active member of MCBC and loves the cycling life in Marin!

 Frances has a long history of involvement in the cycling community.
 Her past professions include Outreach Coordinator for MCBC, teaching for Safe Routes to School, and she currently conducts Basic Street Skills.
 Frances is a League of American Bicyclists Cycling Instructor.